geoschem/geos-chem-shared-docs/supplemental-guides/debug-guide.rst

 Check any code modifications that you have added
 ================================================

-If you have made modifications to a "fresh out-of-the-box" GEOS-Chem or HEMCO version, look over your code edits to search for sources of potential error.
+If you have made modifications to a "fresh out-of-the-box" :program:`GEOS-Chem` or :program:`HEMCO` version, look over your code edits to search for sources of potential error.

-You can also use Git to revert to the last stable version of GEOS-Chem, which is always in the :command:`main` branch).
+You can also use Git to revert to the last stable version, which is always in the :command:`main` branch.

 .. _debug-guide-limits: